paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 and master hands on techniqures required to work with K8S HPA.
 * Understand how K8S HPA ensures that your application or service always has the number of pods necessary to operate at the best efficiency possible.
-* Be able to create a simple autoscaling deployment using K8S HPA imperatively at command line.
+* Be able to create a simple autoscaling deployment using K8S HPA imperatively at the command line.
 * Be able to view the state of your deployment running under K8S HPA using standard `kubectl` commands.
 * Impose overwhelming load on a pod and then witness K8S HPA reduce load burden by adding more pods to your Kubernetes cluster